Moduli space of connections on rational irregular curves: Moduli Space of connections of PV type

-We can then prove the following. \begin{prop} The moduli space of connection of PV type $\Conn$ contains as a dense open set the trivial line bundle $\mathcal M\times \C$, where $\mathcal M$ is the moduli space of configuration of four points and a tangent vector on $\P^1$. \end{prop} \begin{proof} The normal form appearing in \cite{Diarra} shows that $\Conn\supseteq\mathcal M\times \C$.
+\begin{oss} We talk about \textit{generic} connections since we exclude the cases $q=0,1,\infty$ and $t=0,\infty$. \end{oss} We can then prove the following. \begin{prop} The moduli space of connections of PV type $\Conn$ contains as a dense open set the trivial line bundle $\mathcal M\times \C$, where $\mathcal M$ is the moduli space of configuration of four points and a tangent vector on $\P^1$. \end{prop} \begin{proof} The normal form appearing in \cite{Diarra} shows that $\Conn\supseteq\mathcal M\times \C$.
 Moreover, what is missing are such connections in which $q=0,1,\infty$.
 Finally, thanks to Lemma \ref{tangent}, we can give $\mathcal M$ the interpretation as the moduli space of configuration of four points and a tangent vector on $\P^1$, concluding the proof. \end{proof}